jswent/frame_art/README.md

 This bare-bones custom Home Assistant (HA) component controls art mode on (newer) Samsung The Frame TVs.
 It is intended to be a proof of concept implementation until I can either contribute to the HA development or get traction for a similar feature request.
 It uses the `samsung-tv-ws-api` Python API, also used by the official `samsungtv` platform in HA.
 The Python API supports many more features than turning the art mode on and off, but since I could not get these to work, only the most basic switch feature was implemented.

+### Notice

+This integration uses the `art.py` functionality of `samsung-tv-ws-api`, which is not yet asynchronous.
+This means that this integration (and therefore also HA) will wait for a reply from the TV before continuing after a polling update.
+This means that it will degrade the performance of your HA instance once installed.
+Once the `art.py` functionality is provided in an asynchronous version (as many other parts of the API already is), I will update this repository accordingly.

 ### Installation

-The integration can be installed by copying the files to `/<config directory>/custom_components/frame_art`  and adding something similar to your `configuration.yaml`,
+The integration can be installed by copying all the files to `/<config directory>/custom_components/frame_art`  and adding something similar to your `configuration.yaml`,

 ```
 switch: